-Efforts made to harmonise and streamline with the states and territories have not gone far enough.
+Efforts made to harmonise and streamline with the states and territories have not gone far enough

-The EPBC Act allows for the accreditation of state laws and management systems for both assessments and approvals.
+The EPBC Act allows for the accreditation of state and territory laws and management systems for both assessments and approvals.

 Under a bilateral assessment agreement, the Commonwealth retains responsibility for approvals, based on environmental impact assessments undertaken by the jurisdictions.
-For the five-year period between July 2014 and June 2019, 37 per cent of proposals under the EPBC Act were assessed (or are still being assessed) through either a bilateral assessment (25 per cent) or accredited assessment (12 per cent) arrangements with jurisdictions.
-The proportion of projects covered by an assessment bilateral agreement is limited, as not all state processes can deliver an adequate assessment of matters that are protected under the EPBC Act.
+For the 5-year period between July 2014 and June 2019, 37% of proposals under the EPBC Act were assessed (or are still being assessed) through either a bilateral assessment (25%) or accredited assessment (12%) arrangements with jurisdictions.
+The proportion of projects covered by an assessment bilateral agreement is limited, because not all state and territory processes can deliver an adequate assessment of matters that are protected under the EPBC Act.

 Approval bilateral agreements have never been implemented.
-Under this type of agreement, the Commonwealth would devolve its approval decision making powers to a state or territory decision-maker.
+Under this type of agreement, the Commonwealth would devolve its approval decision-making powers to a state or territory decision-maker.
 Under the current settings, the mechanism to devolve approval decisions is inherently fragile.
 Particularly important amendments are needed to:

-- enable the Commonwealth to complete an assessment and approval if a state or territory is unable to, and - ensure agreements can endure minor amendments to state and territory settings, rather than requiring the bilateral agreement to be remade (and consequently be subject to disallowance by the Australian Parliament on each occasion).
+- enable the Commonwealth to complete an assessment and approval if a state or territory is unable to - ensure agreements can endure minor amendments to state and territory settings, rather than requiring the bilateral agreement to be remade (and consequently be subject to disallowance by the Australian Parliament on each occasion).

 These and other necessary amendments have failed to garner support in the Australian Parliament.
-Indeed, in 2015 the Parliament did not support these amendments, in response to significant community concerns about the ability of states to uphold the national interest when making a highly discretionary approval decision.
+In 2015 the Parliament did not support these amendments, in response to significant community concerns about the ability of states and territories to uphold the national interest when applying discretion in approval decisions.